 Things You'll Need

 Gather roses that are similar in size.
-If you are picking the roses from your own garden, harvest them in mid-morning on a dry day.
+If you're picking the roses from your own garden, harvest them in mid-morning on a dry day.
 Use only healthy, disease-free roses that are nearly at their peak.

-Remove the leaves from the stem and cut the stem down to 2 or 3 inches.
+Remove the leaves from the stem and cut the stem down to 2 or 3 inches using sharp pruning shears.

 Check the roses after three to five days.
 Remove the lid and use a soft paintbrush to remove enough silica gel to enable you to access the rose.
 Touch a rose petal gently.
 The petal should feel papery and dry.
 If the rose isn't quite dry, replace the gel and check again the following day.